DAICers/ics-testnets/game-of-chains-2022/dchain/README.md

 ## Status

 * Timeline
-  * 2022-11-30: Spawn time: `2022-11-30T17:00:00.000000000Z`
+  * 2022-12-09: Spawn time: `2022-12-09T12:00:00.000000000Z`
-  * 2022-11-28: Proposal 20 voting period ends
+  * 2022-12-09: Proposal 20 voting period ends
-  * 2022-11-26: Proposal 20 goes into voting period
+  * 2022-12-06: Proposal 20 goes into voting period
-  * 2022-11-26: Genesis file without CCV state is generated
+  * 2022-12-06: Genesis file without CCV state is generated

-`daicchain` will launch as a consumer chain through a governance proposal in the `provider` chain.
+`dchain` will launch as a consumer chain through a governance proposal in the `provider` chain.
 Read the [Consumer Chain Start Process](/docs/Consumer-Chain-Start-Process.md) page for more details about the workflow.

 The following items will be included in the proposal:
 * Genesis file hash